emilhe/dash-extensions/README.md

 ### Keyboard

-The `Keyboard` component makes it capture keyboard events at the document level.
+The `Keyboard` component makes it possible to capture keyboard events at the document level.
 Here is a small example,

     import dash
     import dash_html_components as html